 Congress created IAF in 1969 as an independent U.S. Government agency that provides direct development assistance to grassroots and nongovernmental organizations in Latin America and the Caribbean.
 IAF grants support creative, self-help programs and activities that promote more profitable agriculture, microbusinesses, and community enterprises; expand employment opportunities through skills training; and offer access to water, basic utilities, and adequate housing.

 IAF helps ensure the participation of indigenous peoples, African descendants, and persons with disabilities and other marginalized groups in social and political processes.
 By encouraging partnerships among community organizations, businesses, and local governments, IAF aims to strengthen democratic practices while improving quality of life.

 OIG assumed audit and investigative oversight of IAF in November 1999 under the Admiral James W. Nance and Meg Donovan Foreign Relations Authorization Act, Public Law 106-113.

-For more information on DFC, visit its official website.
+For more information on IAF, visit its official website.